-Downing Londowskin and Docision Making

-Domain: Leadership and De cision i лакіпд

-lm plementa ation Stat tus

-Indicator Examples or Evidence of Practice Not Partially Data Sources/Supporting Evidence

-yet В A Fully

-13. All students, including SWDs, are given equal consideration for recognition through honors, awards and other designations offered by the school.
+Domain: Leadership and Decision Making lm plementa ation Stat us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A 1 uny 13.
+All students, including SWDs, are given equal consideration for recognition through honors, awards and other designations offered by the school.
 All SWDs, including those who are working on a modified curriculum, are included in honors and awards programs (e.g., honor roll, citizenship awards, academic awards, science fair and attendance awards), except those honors and awards based solely on the requirements of the standard curriculum (e.g., class standing for academic scholarships, honor societies and International Baccalaureate programs).
 All SWDs are recognized for honors and awards in the same manner and at the same time as those without disabilities.
-V Award ceremony list

-ested Measures: Guidelines for participatio vard recipients; student interview responses n as noted in information (e.g., school handbook, flyers, no. ewsletters , website) dissemina ated to te achers, students and families; list of honorees
+Y All SWDs, including those who are working on a modified curriculum, are included in honors and awards programs (e.g., honor roll, citizenship awards, academic awards, science fair and attendance awards) Suggested Measures: Guidelines for participation as noted in information (e.g., school handbook, flyers, newsletters, website) disseminated to teachers, students and families; list of honorees and award recipients; student interview responses.
 Note: Aligns with District BPIE Indicator #23.

-Comm ents:
+Comm ents: • •

-Domain: Leadership and Decision Making lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α - 14.
+Domain: Leadership and Decision Making lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В 14.
 School administrators analyze data to identify professional development (PD) and technical assistance (TA) needed for school personnel to implement effective inclusive practices.
 Administrators analyze student performance data, staff and family needs assessments/ surveys.
 Administrators analyze data from classroom observations.
 Administrators obtain input from IEP teams to identify specific PD and TA (e.g., augmentative, alternative communication [AAC], positive behavior supports [PBS]) needed to support individual students.
 PD and TA are differentiated for each staff member, as per their assessed needs.
 When appropriate, individual staff members include PD and TA goals related to inclusive practices in their individual professional development plan.
-Regular review of student learning data is reflected in the SIP in an effort to determine ongoing PD and TA needs.
-Regularly scheduled (at least quarterly) data checks/discussions are conducted across school teams to identify ongoing PD and TA needs of teachers. > Data chats and RTI discussion ual professional development plan of each p rom school staff and family members, record of needs asse professional staff member, agendas/sign-in sheets from pro Note: Aligns with District BPIE Indicators #6 and #7.
-School administrators are encouraged to develop PD and TA that are differentiated based on individual educator and/or team needs and not as a one-size-fits-all approach.
-Comm nents:
+Regular review of student learning data is reflected in an effort to determine ongoing PD and TA needs.
+Regularly scheduled (at least quarterly) data checks/ discussions are conducted across school teams to identify ongoing PD and TA needs of teachers. > ual professional development plan of each រុ rom school staff and family members, record of needs asse professional staff member, agendas/sign-in sheets from pro Aligns with District BPIE Indicators #6 and $ au$ size-fits-all approach. [‡] 7.
+School administrators are encouraged to develop PD ar nd TA that are differe entiated b ased on in dividual educator and/or team needs and not as Comm Comments: